topkecleon/telegram-bot-bash/README.txt

 YOU are responsible for the bot commands you wrote and you should know about the risks ...

-Why Bash and not the much better ...?
+Why Bash and not the much better xyz?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Well, thats a damn good question ... may be because I'm an Unix/Linux